Vpet95/git-sc/README.md

 git-sc -c path/to/your/config/file.json <some command>
 ```

+git-sc looks for this configuration file in the following spots, in order:

+1. The location specified by `-c` during a command
+2. The current directory
+3. The home `~/` directory

 Next, configure the `common` section of this generated file - this section contains fields for info git-sc will need to know to perform many of its actions, including:

 - `shortcutApiKey` - your Shortcut api key